4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts

 If you’re a homeowner who wants to keep your property, then a short sale is likely not the right move for you.

-On the other hand, if you’re a homeowner who wants to get rid of the property, get out of foreclosure, or had your loan modification denied, then a short sale may be the correct path for you to travel.
+On the other hand, if you’re a homeowner who wants to get rid of the property, get out of foreclosure, or have your loan modification denied, then a short sale may be the correct path for you to travel.

 When dealing with a short sale, it is important to work with an experienced processing company, who can navigate the entire short sale facilitation process from start to finish.
 It is also helpful to know that such service is completely free to the homeowner.

-When Is It too Late to Stop Foreclosure?
+When Is It Too Late to Stop Foreclosure?

 There are many reasons people in default on their mortgage payments wait too long before taking action.